-There are a number of other factors that can affect the strength of your marijuana when smoking.
+There are a number of factors that can affect the strength of your marijuana when smoking.
 These can include the amount of marijuana smoke you take in with each inhalation, and also, according to one study, the depth of the inhalation.

 Basically, it’s not so much how long you hold the inhalation in, rather how much smoke you pull in.
 While inhaling, smoke can escape by way of side-stream loss, a strong breeze, coughing, or — if mixing with tobacco — taking an inhalation of a portion that includes more tobacco than marijuana.
 This would indicate that the bioavailability of THC when smoking can be linked largely to user experience and ability.
 In other words, chronic cannabis users absorb more because they have optimized their inhalation, rather than how long they hold it in.

 And while it’s true that the effects are felt almost instantly after smoking, it should take a few minutes for the full effect to creep up on you, and up to 15-30 minutes to feel the full effects.
 Take your preferred strain of cannabis, find a comfortable spot, take your time, and breathe easy.
 There’s no need to hold your breath.